Level 1: For Level 1, about 80% of questions will come from the word list below.

 Idioms: a blessing in disguise, a flash in the pan, birds of a feather flock together, caught between the devil and the deep blue sea, do unto others as you would have them do unto you, don't cry over spilt milk, drag one’s feet, face the music, get a taste of your own medicine, go against the grain, hand in glove, hold your horses, move heaven and earth, play devil's advocate, the devil is in the details, the elephant in the room, there's no such thing as a free lunch, turn a deaf ear, when pigs fly

-Compound Words: backspace, farmhouse, farmyard, framework, full moon, gallstone, gearshift, headquarters, honeycomb, moreover, real estate, skateboard, superego, undercharge, undercover, waistcoat, widespread
+Compound Words: backspace, farmhouse, farmyard, framework, full moon, gallstone, gearshift, headquarters, honeycomb, moreover, superego, undercharge, undercover, widespread

 Homonyms & Homophones: alter-altar, compliment- complement, course-coarse, elicit-illicit, eminent-imminent, flower-flour, grown-groan, hoarse-horse, loan-lone, match-match, meddle-medal, meet-meat, pale-pail, peace-piece, principle-principal, weak-week

-Words with Repeating Letters: allegiance, applaud, battalion, battalion, brilliant, dissolve, illusion, illustration, neighbourhood, obsession, occasion, occult, seer, skiing, strolling, summit, unforgettable, upkeep, webbed, woollen, wriggle
+Double Letter Words: allegiance, applaud, battalion, battalion, brilliant, dissolve, illusion, illustration, obsession, occasion, occult, seer, skiing, strolling, summit, unforgettable, upkeep, webbed

 Evil Words (Words likely to be spelt incorrectly): gaggle, obstacle, optimism, precipitation, renaissance, scrubber, shoal

-It's a Rapid Fire section wherein students would be required to listen to audio and write the spelling of the word.
+It's a Rapid Fire section wherein students would be required to listen to audio and write the spellings of the words.

 This section will be based on the above-given word list.

-Note: The given word list is tentative.
-The final list will be updated by 29th February 2020.
+Note: The syllabus will also include Word List from Classes 1-5.
 Upto 20% of the questions may have words outside of the above list.
-For any improvements or suggestions, do write to us at firstname.lastname@example.org.
+For any improvements or suggestions, do write to us at email@example.com.

 Your Score: 0/10

-Sample PDF of CREST International Spell Bee for Class 6:
+Sample PDF of CREST International Spell Bee Competition for Class 6: